chris24walsh/SpaceHorse/README.md

 At the top, where it says something like Configuration: Active(Debug), select All Configurations.

 On the left menu select C/C++ -> General.
-On this configuration page, select Additional Include Directories and edit it to contain C:\allegro5\include\ in its text field.
+On this configuration page, select Additional Include Directories and edit it to contain C:\allegro\include\ in its text field.

 On the left menu select Linker -> General.
-On this configuration page, select Additional Library Directories and edit it to contain C:\allegro5\lib\ in its text field.
+On this configuration page, select Additional Library Directories and edit it to contain C:\allegro\lib\ in its text field.

 Click on Apply at the bottom, but don´t close the window yet.
 Back at the top, select the Debug configuration.